If blogging was hot in 1990s’ Upper East Side, Sex and the City would be all about Carrie Bradshaw’s blog.

 See, writing long, informative articles is great both for SEO and for users.

 But if I didn’t have enough to write about, I would prefer not to.
-Try to find new angles, new topics and new data for every post of yours and for all its parts.
+Try to find new angles, new topics, and new data for every post of yours and all its parts.

 And, most importantly, never lose your passion for writing.
 When you love your subject and love the text, your articles will come out amazing.

 Content marketing is about creating content that fosters interest in a company’s products/services without explicitly promoting them through educating and entertaining the potential customer.
 It makes sense then that in the informational age content marketing is the marketing of the now – stats show high ROI and more and more companies engage in content creation for promotional aims.
 It doesn’t hurt that 84% of people expect brands to provide content that entertains, tells stories, provides solutions, and creates experiences and events, while 70% of consumers prefer to learn about products through content instead of traditional ad methods.
 However, when it comes to something as subjective and complex as content creation, there are a lot of ways you can go wrong.
 Let’s go through the most common content marketing mistakes so you can avoid them when braving the challenges of such an oversaturated field.
 1. Not having clear cut strategy/metrics While…